Branston, Lincolnshire: Amenities

 Branston has one public house, the Waggon and Horses, a modern building which stands on the High Street close to the historic centre of the village.
 About 110 yd farther along the High Street is the Home Guard Club, a private members club.
 The bar at Branston Hall Hotel is open to visitors and residents.
 There is a café on the High Street and a supermarket on Station Road.
 There are four takeaway restaurants.
 Social activities take place at the Church Hall on Church Hill as well as at the Village Hall on Lincoln Road.

 Public recreation grounds can be found on Lincoln Road and Moor Lane.
 There are tennis courts, a skate park and lawns for bowls.
 Herons Fitness operate a swimming pool at Branston Community Academy.
 Pottergate Golf Club is on Moor Lane.
 There are three hairdressers, beauty salons and a spa.
 In the village there are social clubs for knitting, gardening and Lego construction.
 An annual garden show takes place at the Village Hall on Lincoln Road and there is a Christmas Market each winter, located close to the church.

 There are two doctors' surgeries in the village; one on Station Road and the other on Beech Road.
 Lincoln County Hospital is only five miles away.
 Creche facilities are available at the Infant School and on the grounds of Branston Community Academy.
 Also at Branston Community Academy secondary school, there is a medium-sized public library run by volunteers.
-Branston All Saints' Church is a Protestant Christian place of worship.
+Branston All Saints' Church is an Anglican place of worship.

 Education

 Branston C of E Infant School is located on Beech Road, to the northern end of the village.
-Branston Junior School is located on Station Road, close to the Co-op supermarket.
+Branston Junior Academy is located on Station Road, close to the Co-op supermarket.
 Branston's secondary school is Branston Community Academy, situated on the outskirts of the village on the road to Heighington; the public library is situated in the school.
 Further education opportunities include Branston Community Academy Sixth Form and Lincoln College.
 Due to the concentration of schools in the village, children travel to Branston for school from many nearby villages.
-The nearest Higher Education institutions are the University of Lincoln and Bishop Grosseteste University (four and five miles away, respectively).
+The nearest Higher Education institutions are the University of Lincoln and Bishop Grosseteste University (four and five miles away, respectively.)